Once Upon a Time

 Flying is of course one of Max’s other hobbies, though he usually does it in an aeroplane.
 In fact, he can drive, ride or fly almost anything with an engine.
 He has vivid - though possibly imaginary - memories of driving a steam train at age 4, a steam roller at age 6, and an army tank age 9.
 He learnt to fly before he had a driving licence.
 He can drive any tractor from a vintage grey Fergie to state-of-the art giant Fendt or John Deere.
 He can also operate a digger, tele-handler, fork-lift, combine harvester and crane.
 He learnt most of these skills growing up on a farm and spending his summer holidays harvesting.
 As for the crane, Max says you just pick things up as you go.

-Max has been recording his debut album for some time.
+Max had been recording his debut album for some time.
 Stevie Wonder took three years to record ‘Songs in The Key of Life.’
 Michaelangelo took four years to paint the ceiling in the Sistine Chapel.
-Construction of the cathedral of Notre Dame took two hundred years but that’s the French for you.

 This is partly due to his studio having no fixed abode.
 He’s moved his set-up time and again between friends who have run out of food and patrons who have run out of patience.
 Some of the songs were recorded in a portrait artist’s mediaeval barn, a folk musician’s drawing room, a number-one selling pop star’s Dutch barge, and an engineer’s Portacabin on the edge of an industrial estate.

-While each of these unique locations have added their own ambience to the sound, as well as the odd chirrup of birdsong, rumble of V8, and roar of freight train, his album remains incomplete.
+While each of these unique locations have added their own ambience to the sound, as well as the odd chirrup of birdsong, rumble of V8, and roar of freight train.